Strait of Magellan: Features

 The western part of the strait leads northwest from the northern end of the Magdalena Channel to the strait's Pacific entrance.
 This is flanked on the south by Capitán Aracena Island, Clarence Island, Santa Inés Island, Desolación Island (Cabo Pilar), and other smaller islands, and on the north by Brunswick Peninsula, Riesco Island, Muñoz Gamero Peninsula, Manuel Rodriguez Island, and other minor islands of the Queen Adelaide Archipelago.
 Two narrow channels connect the strait with Seno Otway and Seno Skyring.
 A broader channel, Smyth Channel, leads north from the strait between Muñoz Gamero Peninsula and Manuel Rodriguez Island.
-Francisco Coloane Coastal and Marine Protected Area, a sanctuary for humpback whales, is located in this area.
+Francisco Coloane Marine and Coastal Protected Area, a sanctuary for humpback whales, is located in this area.
 This part of the strait lies on the elongated Magallanes-Fagnano Fault, which marks a plate boundary between the South American Plate and the Scotia Plate.
 This fault continues southward under Almirantazgo Fjord and then below Fagnano Lake.
 Possibly, new tourism industries could be established in the eastern part of the strait for watching southern right whales, as the number of observations in the area has increased in recent years.

+In the more well-defined northeastern course of the strait, various bays stand out in its geography.
+Pecket Bay (bahía Pecket) is a shallow and somewhat closed bay in the strait located near where Brunswick Peninsula is as narrowest.
+San Gregorio Bay (bahía San Gregorio) is an open bay located on the north coast of the strait.
+Opposite Pecket Bay is Gente Grande Bay (bahía Gente Grande) in Tierra del Fuego.

+Tides and weather

 On the Atlantic side, the strait is characterized by semidiurnal macrotides with mean and spring tide ranges of 7.1 and 9.0 m, respectively.
 On the Pacific side, tides are mixed and mainly semidiurnal, with mean and spring tide ranges of 1.1 and 1.2 m, respectively.
 There is enormous tidal energy potential in the strait.
 The strait is prone to Williwaws, "a sudden violent, cold, katabatic gust of wind descending from a mountainous coast of high latitudes to the sea".